 Remember that your degree result will have less significance once you have gained a few years' work experience.

 Try to build up relevant experience in your area of work, through temporary work, volunteering or internships.
-The NCVO website lists volunteering organisations, and you could look for graduate (paid) internships Inspiring Interns or the University of York's Student Internship Bureau.
+The NCVO website lists volunteering organisations, and you could look for graduate (paid) internships Inspiring Interns or the University of York's York Internship programme.

 The best way to present your academic results will depend on what you are applying for and how you can market the entire package of your work, leisure and academic experiences.
 A skills-based CV can be very effective.